PROCEDURES AND REQUIREMENTS FOR REPORTING THE BIRTH OF FILIPINO CITIZENS BORN ABROAD

 2. Original or certified true copy of the Certificate of Birth of the child issued by the Civil Registrar/Recorder at place of birth.
-If the Certificate of Birth is written in a language other than English, a corresponding official English translation done by a certified translator should be submitted together with the original or certified true copy of the Birth Certificate.

 3. Certified copy of Philippine passport(s) of Filipino parent(s) showing that the Filipino parent was a Filipino citizen at the time of birth of the child.

 4. Copy of Marriage Contract of parents (if parents are married).